MWS and FWS Codes for Coordinate-Wise Weight Functions: Introduction

 In 1973 Delsarte studied the number of distinct distances held by a code $\C$, which in the case of linear codes equates to studying the number of distinct weights \cite{Delsarte1973}.
 Discussions on the set of distinct weights of a code can be traced in \cite{MacWilliams1963}, where the author tackled the following question.
 Given a set of positive integers, $ S $, is it possible to construct a code whose set of non-zero weights is $ S $?
 Partial solutions were presented, and necessary conditions were established.

-In \cite{Shi2019} Shi \textit{et. al.} consider a combinatorial problem concerning the maximum number $ L(k,q) $ of distinct non-zero (hamming) weights a linear code of dimension $ k $ over $ \F_q $ may possess.
+In \cite{Shi2019} Shi \textit{et. al.} consider a combinatorial problem concerning the maximum number $ L(k,q) $ of distinct non-zero (Hamming) weights a linear code over $ \F_q $ with dimension $k$ may possess.
 Specifically they propose In \cite{Alderson2019}, linear codes meeting this bound were shown to exist for all $ k $ and $ q $, and such codes were named \textit{maximum weight spectrum} (MWS) codes.

 A further refinement was also investigated in \cite{Shi2019} by the introduction of the function $ L(n, k, q) $, denoting the maximum number of non-zero (Hamming) weights a linear $ [n, k]_q $ code may have.
-Since an arbitrary vector of length $ n $ has hamming weight at most $ n $, an immediate upper bound is $ L(n, k, q)\le n $.
+Since an arbitrary vector of length $ n $ has Hamming weight at most $ n $, an immediate upper bound is $ L(n, k, q)\le n $.
 In \cite{MR4014640}, the parameters of linear codes meeting this bound were completely determined, and were named \textit{full weight spectrum} (FWS) codes.

-The bound (\ref{eqn: Sole bound}) was previously shown to be sharp for binary codes by Haily and Harzalla \cite{Haily2015}.
-In \cite{Shi2019}, the binary case is proved independently and the bound is further shown to be sharp for all $ q $-ary linear codes of dimension $ k=2 $.
+The bound (\ref{eqn: Sole bound}) was shown to be sharp for binary codes by Haily and Harzalla \cite{Haily2015}.
+In \cite{Shi2019}, the binary case is proved independently from \cite{Haily2015} and the bound is further shown to be sharp for all $ q $-ary linear codes of dimension $ k=2 $.
 The authors went on to conjecture that the bound is sharp for all $ q $ and $ k $.
 This conjecture was proved correct in \cite{Alderson2019}, where it is shown that linear MWS codes exist for all $ q $ and $ k $.
 For fixed $ k $ and $ q $ only sufficient conditions on $ n $ are known for which an MWS code exists \cite{Alderson2019,Cohen2018,Meneghetti2020} .
 The questions relating to maximal weight spectra are explored in \cite{Shi2019a} as they relate to cyclic codes, and in \cite{Shi2020} as they relate to quasi-cyclic codes.
 In both cases existence results are established.
-The problem of determining the minimum value of $ n $ for which an $ [n,k]_q $ MWS code exists has attracted some attention \cite{Alderson2019,Cohen2018,Meneghetti2020} but remains remains open.
+The problem of determining the minimum value of $ n $ for which an $ [n,k]_q $ MWS code exists has attracted some attention \cite{Alderson2019,Cohen2018,Meneghetti2020} but remains open.

 In this work we expand discussions to linear codes equipped with general coordinate-wise weight functions, with a view towards Lee weight and a Manhattan type weight.
 With linear codes, all scalar multiples of any codeword also belongs to the code.
 Non-zero scalar multiples of a codeword have the same Hamming weight, but in general have differing Lee weights and differing Manhattan weights.
 Hence, under these new weight functions we might expect bounds regarding respective weight spectra to differ from those established under the Hamming metric.